 Remove files

-This method will use the Disk Cleanup utility to clear the DirectX Shader Cache on Windows 11.
-Follow some of the simple steps we have shared below.
+You can use the Disk Cleanup utility to clear the DirectX Shader Cache on Windows 11.

 Disk Cleanup

-2. Select your system installation drive and click on the Ok button on the Disk Cleanup tool.
+2. Select your system installation drive and click OK.

 system installation drive